 What Is The Best Golf Ball For A Beginner?

-The best type of golf ball for a beginner is a 2 or 3-piece ball that has a low compression rating and produces lower driver spin.
+The best type of ball for a beginner is a 2 or 3 piece ball that produces lower amounts of spin and is easy on the wallet.
 This combination will save money, generate more distance, and land in more fairways.

-These balls normally have a lower compression rating too.
+These balls normally have a lower compression rating too (except distance balls).
 Beginners probably have slower swing speeds and might not compress the ball that well.
 If you don’t swing over 100 MPH, you’ll probably get less distance with a Pro V1.

 3 or 4 piece balls are for better players who want more control over the ball.
 More wedge spin is what most people are looking for, but that shouldn’t be something to worry about until you can consistently shoot in the mid-80s.